pinterest/ktlint/documentation/release-latest/docs/faq.md

 ## Can I use KtLint to directly format the code I'm generating with KotlinPoet?

 Yes, it is possible to use KtLint to directly format the code generated with KotlinPoet.
-To do so, you must include the dependencies `com.pinterest.ktlint:ktlint-rule-engine` and `com.pinterest.ktlint:ktlint-ruleset-standard` in your Gradle/Maven project.
+To do so, you must include the dependencies `com.pinterest.ktlint:ktlint-core` and `com.pinterest.ktlint:ktlint-ruleset-standard` in your Gradle/Maven project.

 !!! warning
     Do not include the dependency `com.pinterest:ktlint` as that would import the entire ktlint project including unwanted dependencies.
 Besides a much bigger artifact, it might also result in problems regarding logging.